100% All-Natural Composition

 He wrote back a few hours later and asked how many passes did I need for after the show.

 And that led to the very first time that I got to meet "Weird Al" Yankovic.
 But it would not be the last!
-So far I have gotten to meet he and his band four times.
+So far I have gotten to meet he and his band five times.
 I think it could be easily said that I've fulfilled my vow :-)

 So I went looking for pics from the other times Al and I have met.
 Unfortunately the photo of that first time is somewhere on another hard drive that I don't have convenient access to.
 But I've got photo of the four other occasions.
 I thought that it might be fun to put them together on one post.